The Learning Company

 The Learning Company is America's premier developer and marketer of educational and reference software for consumers and schools.

-Broderbund was founded in 1980 by Doug and Gary Carlston in order to market Galactic Empire and Galactic Trader computer games programmed by Doug.
+Broderbund was founded in 1980 by Doug and Gary Carlston to market Galactic Empire and Galactic Trader computer games programmed by Doug.
 Broderbund released such popular software programs as Myst and Riven.
 In 1998 Broderbund become a wholly-owned subsidiary of The Learning Company.

 |Phone:||None or unknown|